eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/_index.md

 ![Model lifecycle overview](./model_lifecycle.drawio.svg)

 The model is generated using our [Velocitas vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator).
-By default version 0.3.0 is used.
 The used version and also the repository of the generator can be altered via the `variables` section of the project configuration in the `.velocitas.json`.
 Also, the target folder for the generated model source code is specified here: